 While your first year of law school is fairly general and is often scheduled for you, your second and third years of law school will offer opportunities to pick courses and build your own schedule.
 Although choosing your upper-year courses is not something you need to be concerned about during your first year, you should pay attention to which courses you enjoy, and the ones you do not enjoy.
 Once you have an idea of the areas of law that interest you, you can explore the courses your school offers in those areas.
 You should aim to take at least a few courses that you have a genuine interest in, even if you don't expect to practise in those specific areas.
+You may also want to consider courses based on their evaluation style.
+For example, if you want to write legal academic papers, you could enrol in seminar courses or research projects rather than exam-based courses.

 We would advise against taking courses simply because they are covered on the bar exam, unless you think they are going to be especially difficult for you to learn and comprise a large part of the exam (e.g., civil procedure, real estate, criminal procedure, and family law).
-There are plenty of resources available to help you learn the subject matter for the bar exams, including CanBarPrep's substantive preparation course, which offers a crash course in the exam subject matter without requiring the commitment of a full term at law school.
+There are plenty of resources available to help you learn the subject matter for the bar exams, including Emond Exam Prep's substantive preparation course, which offers a crash course in the exam subject matter without requiring the commitment of a full term at law school.
+You can find more information at https://emond.ca/store/courses/barrister-and-solicitor-course.